MillionConcepts/pdr/joss_paper/paper.md

 newer PDS4 standards are significantly stricter, much of the holdings of PDS have not yet been migrated to this standard.

-`pdr` is currently in use on the Perseverance rover mission.
+`pdr` has already been used to help the PDS3 to PDS4 migration.
+It's been used in the conversion of PDS3 products from Clementine `@Clementine`, M3 `@M3`, and Viking `@Viking`.
+It will continue to be a useful tool for this process.
+Not only does it read in these difficult-to-parse PDS3 formats it also allows for extremely fast metadata parsing without loading an entire file.
+This is helpful in efficiently translating the PDS3 keywords to PDS4 xml labels.

-It allows for extremely fast metadata parsing without loading an entire file making it well suited to working with large data files on a tactical timeline.
+Other software that has been developed to read planetary data includes `pds4_tools` `@pds4_tools`, which is only compatible with PDS4 data, and is incorporated into `pdr` so that the input and output matches the `pdr` framework.
+Similarly, `astropy.io.fits` `@astropy` will read FITS files and is a dependency of `pdr`.
+There are several other packages that can support some forms of planetary data but are limited in their scope compared to `pdr` including `VICAR` `@VICAR`, `plio` `@plio`,  `GDAL` `@GDAL`, and `rasterio` `@rasterio`, which are all either dataset or data type specific.

 # Acknowledgements
 The development of pdr is supported by NASA grant No. 80NSSC21K0885.